Book 1

 Optimizations:

-• use single URL Frontier delegating to multiple worker nodes (distributed architecture), use consistent hashing
+• use single URL Frontier delegating to multiple downloader nodes (distributed architecture), use consistent hashing

 • cache DNS queries